edster9/TheOne-SDK/design.md

 }
 ```

-Return data contains a `docs` array of results along with metadata about the result set
+Return data contains a `docs` array of results along with metadata about the result set.

-A templatized `Docs` datatype is created by the SDK to wrap each SDK result with the respective datatypes
+A templatized `Docs` datatype is created by the SDK to wrap each SDK result with the respective datatypes.

-Example: The `book` api will return `Docs<Book>` datatype
+Example: The `book` api will return `Docs<Book>` datatype.

 ```js
 const result: Docs<Book> = await client.books.getAll()
 ```

-`results` object will contain a `docs` memeber of type `Book[]` which is an array of Book object
+`results` object will contain a `docs` memeber of type `Book[]` which is an array of Book objects.

 #### SDK query options

-The One API documentation `https://the-one-api.dev/documentation` explains the use of additional query options for `pagination`, `sorting` and `filtering` each API request
+The One API documentation `https://the-one-api.dev/documentation` explains the use of additional query options for `pagination`, `sorting` and `filtering` for each API request.

 `TheOne` SDK calls can include a configuraion object to proxy the API configuration options to the request call.